127 West Main Street

 Fort Decker - circa 1900

 The Fort Decker Museum of History, the Minisink Valley Historical Society's 1793 stone house is one of the most historic buildings in Port Jervis and the surrounding area.
-It was built by a Revolutionary War patriot, Lt.
-Martinus Decker, burned by Tory Mohawk Joseph Brant and then used as a canal hotel during the 1820s.
+Fort Decker was built by Frederick Haynes prior to 1760 and burned during Joseph Brant's attack on the Minisink in 1779; rebuilt by Martinus Decker in 1793.
+The building was used as a hotel during the building of the D&H Canal in the 1820s.
 It served as a private residence until 1958 when the Society purchased it and created a museum.
 To visit Fort Decker go to our calendar of events for hours of operation.

-To learn more about Fort Decker, our Society now offers a newly published book that delves into the fascinating history of a building that has been a witness to so much history.
+To learn more about Fort Decker, our Society offers a book that delves into the fascinating history of a building.
 The book can be purchased from our gift shop or by using the Paypal buttons on this page.
-If you would like to have the book autographed by the author please tell us when you order the book.

 To place your order by regular mail, just complete the order form and mail it to us with your payment.
 Click Here to open a printable order form in a new window.